 What is the Reitoff Principle?

 If you’re looking to avoid burnout and stress, the Reitoff principle is something to try out.
-By resting well, you can avoid making mistakes, missing opportunities, or feeling overwhelmed by deadlines or expectations.

 How to Apply the Reitoff Principle